FOR ALMOST two weeks, a jilted lover evaded arrest after he stabbed his student nurse girlfriend 10 times at Chris Hani Baragwanath Academic Hospital.

-On Thursday, Ben Novela, 38, handed himself over to the police after negotiations lasting almost a week with The Star Africa.
+Ben Novela, 38, handed himself over to the police yesterday after negotiations lasting almost a week with The Star, sister to the Pretoria News.

-The newspaper was first contacted by Novela’s uncle, asking that we help negotiate his handover.
+The newspaper had been contacted by Novela’s uncle, who asked that it help negotiate Novela’s handing himself over.

-Novela, from Orlando East, Soweto, eventually handed himself over to the Jabulani police station at lunchtime on Thursday.
+Novela, from Orlando East, Soweto, reported to the Jabulani police station at lunchtime yesterday.

-Visibly agitated but unfazed, a slightly lean Novela came armed with a plastic bag carrying items he said were proof that the nurse had been “cheating” on him.
-He was at pains to explain to the police that he had never planned to stab her.
+Visibly agitated, Novela came armed with a plastic bag containing items he said were proof that the nurse had been “cheating” on him.

-Novela said he and the nurse were in a love relationship, despite both being married.
-He said he had waited for the nurse at the hospital’s main entrance and then chased after her with the aim of chatting to her.
-He became angry when she drove through the entrance in the company of the man he knew as her lover.
-The man and the nurse, he said, were involved in a plot to kidnap and murder him.
+Novela said he and the nurse were in a “love relationship” although both of them were married.
+He said he had waited for the nurse at the hospital’s main entrance to talk to her.
+He became angry when he saw her driving into the hospital grounds with the man he said he knew to be her lover.
+The man and the nurse, he alleged, were involved in a plot to kidnap and murder him.

-His free entry into the hospital raised concerns about the security and the safety of staff at Bara, with medics expressing outrage about working in dangerous circumstanCes.
-A few days earlier, a patient at the hospital had left five fellow patients and a doctor injured when he went on a stabbing spree.
+Novela’s unhindered entry into the hospital raised concerns about the security and the safety of staff, with medics expressing outrage about working in dangerous circumstances.

-Gauteng Department of Health spokesman Simon Zwane said: “We welcome the arrest because this will show that issues of domestic conflict were brought to the workplace.”
+Gauteng Health Department spokesman Simon Zwane said: “We welcome the arrest.
+Domestic conflict was brought to the workplace.”